Hicksville Brownfield Opportunity Area Programs

 Project II: Southeast Hicksville BOA Step II

-On June 9, 2014 the Town of Oyster Bay, in conjunction with the Southeast Hicksville Brownfield Opportunity Area (BOA) Step II project Steering Committee, hosted a public Open House at the William P. Bennett Community Center in Hicksville.
+On June 9, 2014 the Town of Oyster Bay, in conjunction with the Southeast Hicksville Brownfield Opportunity Area (BOA) Step II project Steering Committee, hosted the aforementioned public Open House at the William P. Bennett Community Center in Hicksville.

 The session was conducted as part of a New York State BOA Step II Nomination Study grant awarded by the NYS Department of State to the Town of Oyster Bay to revitalize vacant and underutilized properties through a participatory planning process that includes area-specific studies, area-wide environmental assessment, refining the community vision, and identifying appropriate implementation tools and actions to realize the refined community vision.